 Fight Club (1999) by David Fincher

 Fight Club needs no introduction, since it is one of the classic of David Fincher’s filmography.
-Everything has already been said about this film, and the narrator, played by Edward Norton, is often portrayed as an actuary: however, on closer examination in both OV and VF, he is actually “a factory recall technician for defective cars,” although he does mention analyzing risks and using statistics, which must have led to some confusion.
+Everything has already been said about this film, and the narrator, played by Edward Norton, is often portrayed as an actuary: however, on closer examination in both original version and French version, he is actually “a factory recall technician for defective cars,” although he does mention analyzing risks and using statistics, which must have led to some confusions.

 Actuaries in books :